natcap/invest.users-guide/source/habitat_risk_assessment.rst

 The risk of human activities to coastal and nearshore habitats is a function of the habitat's exposure to the activity and the consequence of exposure.
 To determine exposure, users provide model inputs such as base maps of habitat distribution and human activities, the timing and intensity of the activity and the effectiveness of current management practices in safeguarding habitats.
 To determine consequence, users provide model inputs such as observed loss of habitat and the ability of habitats to recover.
 The model is flexible and can accommodate data-poor and data-rich situations.
 Data may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
 Model inputs and results can be updated as better information becomes available.

-The HRA model produces maps that display the relative risk from a variety of human activities on habitats within a study region and among alternative future scenarios.
+The HRA model produces information about risk at two scales and with several types of outputs.
+Maps display variation at a grid cell scale in the relative risk of human activities to habitats within the study area and among alternative future scenarios.
+Tables and risk plots (ie., Figure 1) show the contribution of different activities to the risk posed to each habitat at a subregional scale within the study area and among future scenarios.
 When run as part of a complete Marine InVEST analysis, the HRA model can be used to identify which human activities are likely to cause trade-offs in other environmental services.
 As a result, the model will help managers prioritize and evaluate management strategies with regards to their effectiveness of reducing risks to nearshore habitats and maintaining the delivery of desired environmental services.

 How it works
 ------------

-The HRA model combines information about the exposure of habitats to each stressor with information about the consequence of that exposure for each habitat to produce maps of risk to habitats and habitat quality.
-By default, exposure depends on the extent of geographic overlap between habitats and human activities, the duration of time that the activity and habitat overlap, the intensity of the stressor and the degree to which management strategies mitigate impact.
-The default consequence scoring depends on the degree of habitat loss, change in habitat structure and the ability of habitats to recover from these effects (i.e., through life history traits such as recruitment and regeneration rates).
-The modelling approach is flexible so if any of the factors that influence exposure and consequence are irrelevant in a particular case, they need not be included (see :ref:`hra-equations`).
+The HRA model combines information about the exposure of habitats to each stressor with information about the consequence of that exposure for each habitat to estimate and produce maps of risk to habitats and habitat quality at both a grid cell and a subregional scale.
+For example, exposure depends on the extent of geographic overlap between habitats and human activities, the duration of time that the activity and habitat overlap, the intensity of the stressor and the degree to which management strategies mitigate impact.
+Consequence depends on the degree of habitat loss as a result of exposure to a stressor, change in habitat structure and the ability of habitats to recover from these effects (i.e., through life history traits such as recruitment and regeneration rates).
+The modelling approach is flexible so if any of the default factors that influence exposure and consequence are irrelevant in a particular case, they can be excluded and/or replaced with alternative criteria (see :ref:`hra-equations`).
+We begin by explaining the approach at the grid cell scale and later describe differences in the approach for the subregional outputs.

 .. _hra-equations: